After a fall in the hospitalHospital safety - falls; Patient safety - falls

 Falls can be a serious problem in the hospital.
-They may be caused by:
+Factors that increase the risk of falls include:

-- Poor lighting, slippery floors, and equipment in rooms and hallways that gets in the way
+- Equipment in rooms and hallways that gets in the way

 Hospital staff often do not see patients fall.
 But falls require attention right away to lessen the risk of injury.